leduy2004-coder/leduy2004-coder/README.md

 ## 💻 About Me

 I'm a student currently seeking a **Java Backend Internship** opportunity.
+I'm a passionate learner who's always willing to learn and work across technologies and domains.
+I love to explore new technologies and leverage them to solve real-life problems ✨.
+Apart from that I also love to guide and mentor newbies 👨‍💻.
+I'm currently into Web Development and working on my Data Structures and Algorithms skills 📈.

 ## 🛠️ Technology Stack